12 Ways to Get Your Mojo Back

-The 30 Safest Sunscreens – and 3 to Avoid!
+Read more: The 32 Safest Sunscreens – and 3 to Avoid!

 The effortless act of breathing has numerous benefits and, according to the Mayo Clinic, reduces stress hormones.
 Dr. Rebecca Gladding, author of the book “You Are Not Your Brain,” says that meditation turns off the “me center” of the brain that is constantly overthinking everything.
 This overthinking keeps you stuck in that place of depression.
 In order to be set free from the limiting beliefs that prevent you from moving forward, you must quiet the part of the brain that produces that anxiety.
 Sit quietly in a comfortable spot, close your eyes, and focus on the sound of each inhale and exhale.
 You can also recite a positive statement with each breath cycle to guide your thoughts in the right direction.
 Getting your mojo back can soon be as easy as breathing.

 Read more: The 10 Best Yoga Moves to Relax You at Bedtime